 First Communion – The first celebration of Communion (the Rite of coming forward to receive the Body and Blood of Christ) is a moment of Christian Initiation.
 By coming to the Lord’s Table, communicants begin fully celebrating in the life of the Church.
 It is a parish’s privilege to celebrate with them.
 We are not complete without all our members – including the children.

-Preparation for the celebration of First Communion begins in the winter with an information/kick-off meeting.
-Children and parents gather three more times before their celebration at a weekend Mass in the spring.
+Registration for First Communion takes place at an information meeting in the spring prior to the start of the program year.
+Preparation for the celebration of First Communion begins in the winter, with a parent kick-off meeting.
+Children and parents gather four more times before their celebration at a weekend Mass in the spring.

 Prior to preparing for Communion, children should be enrolled in Reconciliation preparation.
 It is also important that they are working in a Formation or Religious Education program that provides them with the foundation for the lives as Catholics.

 Additional information can be found HERE.